In oriental cultures, the dragon is a symbol of nobility, eternal vitality, and cosmic strength.

 There are two main reasons that create that thought:

-• The shape of the Vietnam map looks like a dragon, and the land has been covered the green trees all year round.
+- The shape of the Vietnam map looks like a dragon, and the land is covered with green trees all year round.
 So, Vietnam is the land of the blue dragon.

-4. What is the difference between oriental dragons vs European dragons?
+4. What is the difference between oriental dragons and European dragons?

 In Asian countries, dragons are often depicted with snake bodies, fish scales, lion’s mane, deer horns, and flying.
 Dragons are sacred and revered animals.

-Meanwhile, Western countries consider dragons to be fierce and cruel animals that need to be disarmed.
+Meanwhile, European countries consider dragons fierce animals that need to be disarmed.

-5. What is the main difference in the character of Vietnamese and Chinese dragons?
+5. What is the main difference in the characters of Vietnamese and Chinese dragons?

-Different from the image of the fierce Chinese dragon and a shape of a lion, the Vietnamese dragon is much softer and gentler.
+Different from the image of the fierce Chinese dragon, the Vietnamese dragon is much softer and gentler.
 The Vietnamese dragons are often used in architectural decoration, sculpture, and painting.
-The Vietnamese dragon image has its own identity, and it is the image of rivers.
+The Vietnamese dragon image has its own identity: the image of rivers.